Bleeding heart: planting, cultivation and companion planting

 -

-When is the best time to move my bleeding heart plant?
+My bleeding heart is stagnating; what is the best time to move it?

-The lady's mantle does not like to be moved as it takes time to settle in properly.
-However, if its location does not seem to please it, it is indeed better to transplant it.
+Bleeding heart does not like to be moved as it takes time to settle in properly.
+However, if its location does not seem to suit it, it is indeed better to transplant it.
 It is advisable to wait until autumn to do so.
-It should be moved with great care, as the lady's mantle has very deep, fragile, and brittle roots.
+It should be moved with great care, as bleeding heart has very deep, fragile, and brittle roots.

 -